NathanMcCormack/Quiz_Web_Game_FYP2025/README.md

 - Each question has:
   - A text prompt.
   - A non-negative integer answer.
-  - Category and difficulty metadata.
 - Current question is shown on a draggable card above the number line.
 - When dropped on the line:
   - The card is “locked” in place.
   - A new random question is loaded from the backend.
-  - The player’s score and streak are updated.
+  - The player’s score is updated.
 - Game runs and basic stats stored in the backend, with support for:
   - User-specific stats (high score, average score, games played).
   - Leaderboard entries.